toolleeo/cli-apps/README.md

 * [stew](https://github.com/marwanhawari/stew) - An independent package manager for compiled binaries.

 ## <a name="password-manager"></a>Password managers

+Programs to store and manage collections of password and other login/authentication information.

 * [Bitwarden CLI](https://bitwarden.com/help/cli/) - Command-line interface for Bitwarden, a multi-platform password manager targeted to companies and enterprises.
 * [cpass](https://github.com/xlucn/cpass) - Another console UI for pass.